nickbrandt/GitLab/doc/development/experiment_guide/gitlab_experiment.md

 </template>
 ```

-When using a multivariate experiment, the names of the variant names can be used, e.g. with the `pill_color` experiment from before, the Vue component would look like this:
+When you use a multivariate experiment, you can use the variant names.
+For example,
+the Vue component for the `pill_color` experiment would look like this:

 ```vue
 <template>